NXP/dds-tsn/README.md

 1. https://en.wikipedia.org/wiki/Type_of_service - Type of Service field in the IP header

 ## TODO:
-1. Add a short demo video with and without DDS-TSN and embed it into the README
 1. Change the name of the topics in the C++ and .world to match the illustration in README
 1. Describe the CBS configuration of the TSN switch
-1. Describe the CB configuration of the TSN switch

 ## License
 This software is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+License files of other software is located in the `licenses` directory.